remexre/particleulary-good-campfire/docs/README.md

 As it turns out, our simulation was originally keeping particles alive until `t=500`; after lowering this to `t=4`, we're easily able to increase the rate of particle generation by a factor of 25-50 before dropping below the "console gaming is just as good as PC" line (30fps).
 At that point, however, the bottleneck appears to still be the CPU (tested on an Intel i7-6700K and a NVIDIA GeForce RTX 3080 Ti).
 Since the CPU is 8-thread and the problem is embarassingly parallel, a roughly 16-32x increase in the number of particles ought to be possible.

+## Future work

+There are several things we would like to do to extend this work.
+This includes:

+* Enhancing the scene by making the ground less flat and more "ground-like", adding some kind of skybox, texturing the trees, etc.
+* Adding shadows from the smoke and other objects in the scene
+* Perhaps using a heat map to change the color and/or transparency of our particles rather than just using their age
+* Allowing the fire to expand or die out over time

+We would also consider re-implementing this scene using fluid dynamics rather than a particle system.
+It might be interesting to compare the computational overhead of these two methods and see which performs better.

 ## Feedback from our peers